ome/training-docker/_episodes/09-dockerhub.md

 ## Automated builds

 Docker Hub can optionally be linked directly to GitHub (or BitBucket) so that pushing to a GitHub repository will automatically update the Docker Hub image (Docker Hub runs `docker build` on its own infrastructure).
-This works in a similar way to how Travis CI automatically runs tests when you push to GitHub.
+This works in a similar way to how GitHub actions automatically runs tests when you push to GitHub.

-To do this go to the `Create` menu, select `Create Automated Build`, and follow the prompts.

 > ## Alternative Docker registries